-For a brief moment in the Delivery Man review, at 10:54 a silhouette of a man holding a cellphone can be seen in the background.
+- As seen on the page image, for a brief moment in the Delivery Man review, a silhouette of a man holding a cellphone can be seen in the background.
 But due to the way he's holding it, it looks like he's holding a gun.
 It goes by quickly, but Brad also made the image the video's thumbnail, as well as featuring the still shot in the Midnight Review compilation.

-In what would be Accidental Nightmare Fuel if that trope still existed, there's a vlog (can't remember which), where someone walks past the car, turns around, and looks in for a moment.
+- In what would be Accidental Nightmare Fuel, there's a vlog (can't remember which), where someone walks past the car, turns around, and looks in for a moment.
 Sure, it's just a curious person, but all you can see is a dark silhouette, which gives them a rather creepy appearance.

-The face that Sarah makes when she does her fake laugh in response to Paul's mother getting hit by a milk truck in the Mall Cop 2 review.
+- The face that Sarah makes when she does her fake laugh in response to Paul's mother getting hit by a milk truck in the Paul Blart: Mall Cop 2 review.
 The lighting almost makes her look possessed.